WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 ## Mounting, Updating, Unmounting

-* **Initializing / Mounting** e.g. What happens when the component is created and inserted into the DOM?
+* **Initializing / Mounting**: For example, what happens when the component is created and inserted into the DOM?
 Was an initial state set?
 Methods:
   - `constructor()`
   - `static getDerivedStateFromProps()`
   - `render()`
   - `componentDidMount()`

-* **Updating** e.g. Did an event happen that changed the state?
+* **Updating**: For example, did an event happen that changed the state?
 What happens when a component is being re-rendered?
 Methods:
   - `static getDerivedStateFromProps()`
   - `shouldComponentUpdate()`
   - `render()`